Neil Hillman: Awards and recognition

-In 2010, he was recognized by The Royal Television Society when he was bestowed with their 'Best Production Craft Skills' Award for his work on the feature film Handle With Care He also received the New York Festivals Film and Television Festival World Medal for his Sound Design on the feature film The 13th Day in 2010. and was a Finalist in 2013 for his work on The Craftsman.
+In 2010, he was recognized by the Royal Television Society when he was bestowed with their 'Best Production Craft Skills' Award for his work on the feature film Handle With Care He also received the New York Festivals Film and Television Festival World Medal for his Sound Design on the feature film The 13th Day in 2010. and was a Finalist in 2013 for his work on The Craftsman.
 Hillman has contributed to many other award-winning films and programmes.

 Neil Hillman is a member of the prestigious Motion Picture Sound Editors (MPSE) society.
 He was proposed for membership by Rick Hinson, the President of the American academy of Motion Picture Sound Editors, a friendship from when they worked together on Butt Ugly Martians.
+He is also a member of the UK Institute of Professional Sound (IPS); in 2023 he was awarded the rare honour of full membership of the Australian Screen Sound Guild (ASSG); and he is a member of the International Society for Research on Emotion (ISRE).